 There are three ticket options for SUMMIT One Vanderbilt.

-- Ultimate SUMMIT: This is the general admission ticket plus the glass elevator plus a SUMMIT signature cocktail by Danny Meyer.
-Online tickets start at $73 for adults and $67 for youth.
-Those under 21 years old get a mocktail.
+- SUMMIT Ascent: This is the general admission ticket (SUMMIT Experience) plus the glass elevator experience.
+Online tickets start at $62 for adults and $53 for youth.

 The above prices are for daytime tickets.
 For evening tickets, add an additional $10 to each ticket price.